bruhmastir/library/docs/pilots corner/doha/othh.md

 |  VEDED1V  | Direct to Downwind |  Short |   East   |

 !!! warning
     All STARs into Doha-Hamad include altitude and speed restrictions, which must be adhered to unless explicitly canceled by ATC.
-Pilots should verify clearance levels through instructions such as "DESCEND VIA STAR," "DESCEND UNRESTRICTED," or "CANCEL STAR SPEEDS."
+Pilots should verify clearance levels through instructions such as "**DESCEND VIA STAR**," "**DESCEND UNRESTRICTED**," or "**CANCEL STAR SPEEDS**."

 ### Runway Assignment
 Runway assignments are issued by Doha Radar or Doha Approach and may be given with short notice during high-traffic periods.
 Pilots should be prepared for all arrival runways listed in the ATIS.